coolaj86/node-examples-js/README.md

 Node Examples
 ===

-<strike>A community-driven repository of simple, small Node.JS examples that are just too small to deserve their own repository.</strike>
+~~A community-driven repository of simple, small Node.JS examples that are just too small to deserve their own repository.~~

 No example is too small to deserve its own repo.
 I'm tearing this b apart.

-<strike>Please fork and contribute.</strike>
+~~Please fork and contribute.~~

     <(^_^<)